AvikantPrasad-Capstone/Capstone-B---2019/README.md

 # KDD CUP99 Dataset

 The KDD Cup99 Dataset is a widely known Intrusion Detection Dataset that compromises of 42 features and 24 attack types.
 The below code shows a representaion of the KDD 10% Corrected dataset being trained on a neural network.
+Code for this is shown in the KDD CUP99 file.

+# CICIDS2017 Dataset

+CICIDS2017 dataset contains benign and common attacks, which resembles the true real-world data (PCAPs).
+It also includes the results of the network traffic analysis using CICFlowMeter with labeled flows based on the time stamp, source and destination IPs, source and destination ports, protocols and attacks.
+This dataset has been split up into verious days of the week whereby different attacks and number of attacks defer from one another.
+The specific dataset that has been used for this project is the Wednesday, July 5, 2017 CICIDS2017 dataset which has 6 different attack types with 79 feature values.
+Code for this is allocated in CICIDS2017 file.